 What is Parvo and how can it be transmitted?

 The Canine Parvovirus can be transmitted by direct contact with an infected animal or indirectly by contact with vomit, diarrhea or any contaminated discharges from an infected dog.
-The virus is excreted in the feces of infected dogs and if someone or something (human, dog, bird, etc.) comes in contact, it can be transported to new areas.
-The virus can also be transmitted on hands, clothing and even vehicle tires.
+The virus is excreted in the feces of infected dogs, and if someone or something (human, dog, bird, etc.) comes into contact with it, the virus can be transported to new areas.
+Transmission can also be through hands, clothing, and even vehicle tires.

 Can this be prevented?